jjbailey/ubuntu-autoinstall/README.md

 # ubuntu-autoinstall

-Create an ISO for Ubuntu 22.04 unattended auto-install.
+Create an ISO for Ubuntu LTS unattended auto-install.

 ### Goals